-- C. Transportation Connectivity and Future Street Plans.
-The following standards apply to the creation of new streets: - I. Intersections.
+- 8. Proposed streets and any street extensions required pursuant to this section shall be located, designed, and constructed to allow continuity in street alignments and to facilitate future development of vacant or redevelopable lands. - Transportation Connectivity and Future Street Plans.
+The following standards apply to the creation of new streets: - Intersections.
 Streets shall be located and designed to intersect as nearly as possible to a right angle.
 Street intersections shall have a minimum intersection angle of 75 degrees.
 All legs of an intersection shall meet the above standard for at least 100 feet back from the point of intersection.
 No more than two streets shall intersect, i.e., creating a four-legged intersection, at any one point.
 Street jogs and intersection offsets of less than 125 feet are not permitted.
 Intersections shall be designed to facilitate storm water runoff into City-approved storm water facilities. - 2.
 Access Ways.
-The City decision-making body, in approving a land use application with conditions, shall require a developer to provide an access way where the creation of a cul-de-sac or dead-end street is unavoidable and the access way connects the end of the street to another street, a park, or a public access way.
+The City decision-making body, in approving a land use application with conditions, require a developer to provide an access way where the creation of a cul-de-sac or dead-end street is unavoidable and the access way connects the end of the street to another street, a park, or a public access way.
 Where an access way is required, it shall be not less than 10 feet wide and shall contain a minimum six-foot-wide paved surface or other all-weather surface approved by the City Engineer.
 Access ways shall be contained within a public right-of-way or public access easement, as required by the City. - 3.
 Connectivity to Abutting Lands.
 The street system of a proposed subdivision shall be designed to connect to existing, proposed, and planned streets adjacent to the subdivision.
 Wherever a proposed development abuts unplatted land or a future development phase of an existing development, street stubs shall be provided to allow access to future abutting subdivisions and to logically extend the street system into the surrounding area.
 Street ends shall contain turnarounds constructed to Uniform Fire Code standards, as the City deems applicable, and shall be designed to facilitate future extension in terms of grading, width, and temporary barricades. - 4.
 Street Connectivity and Formation of Blocks.
-In order to promote efficient vehicular and pedestrian circulation throughout the city, subdivisions and site developments shall be served by an interconnected street network, pursuant to the standards in subsection a below.
+In order to promote efficient vehicular and pedestrian circulation throughout the city, subdivisions and site developments shall be served by an interconnected street network, pursuant to the standards in subsection; (a) through (d) below.
 Distances are measured from the edge of street rights-of-way.
 Where a street connection cannot be made due to physical site constraints, approach spacing requirements, access management requirements, or similar restrictions; where practicable, a pedestrian access way connection shall be provided pursuant to Chapter 3.3. - a.
 Minimum of 200-foot block length and maximum of 600-foot length; maximum 1,400-foot block perimeter. - 5.
 Future Street Plan.
 Where a subdivision is proposed adjacent to other developable land, a future street plan shall be filed by the applicant in conjunction with an application for a subdivision in order to facilitate orderly development of the street system.
 The plan shall show the pattern of existing and proposed future streets from the boundaries of the proposed land division and shall include other divisible parcels within 600 feet surrounding and adjacent to the proposed subdivision.
 The street plan is not binding but is intended to show potential future street extensions with future development.
 The plan must demonstrate, pursuant to City standards, that the proposed development does not preclude future street connections to adjacent development land.